waikato-datamining/tensorflow/tflite_model_maker/README.md

   --evaluate            If test data is part of the annotations, then the
                         resulting model can be evaluated against it. (default:
                         False)
+  --results FILE        The JSON file to store the evaluation results in.
+                        (default: None)
 ```

 See [here](https://github.com/google/automl/blob/df451765d467c5ed78bbdfd632810bc1014b123e/efficientdet/hparams_config.py#L170) for efficientdet hyper parameters.